skooter500/OOP-2020-2021/README.md

   ![Sketch](images/p37.png)

+  Start by drawing the axis, then draw the ticks and print the text, then draw the bars.
+You can use ```textAlign(CENTER, CENTER)``` to align the text
   Use the HSB color space to assign different colors to each bar

 - A trend line:

 	![Sketch](images/p38.png)

   This one is a bit trickier because you have to calculate the start xy and end xy for each line.
+Your for loop for drawing the trend lines should probably start at 1 instead of 0 and then you can get the previous value for the start of each line by taking rainfall[i - 1].

-- A pie chart!
+- A pie chart

 	![Sketch](images/p39.png)